Taygraf-Corp/hls-converter/README.md

-# Taygram Video Migration & Processing
+# Video Migration & Processing

 A complete solution for converting MP4 videos to HLS format with adaptive streaming.
 Includes both batch migration tools and an Express API server for real-time video processing.